01mf02/jq-lang-spec/impl.md

 but also a substantial part of jq's standard library.
 It demonstrates that the semantics can be implemented efficiently.

-jaq can execute sufficiently large and complex jq programs such as interpreters written in jq for various programming languages, including Whitespace (`wsjq`),
-Brainfuck, and
-jq (`jqjq`) [@jqjq].

 The other main jq interpreters, namely `jq` and gojq, both compile jq programs to a list of imperative instructions and execute it, whereas jaq compiles jq programs to an abstract syntax tree and interprets it.

 jaq's public issue tracker has allowed us to identify which parts of our semantics cause compatibility problems for jq users.
-This is particularly useful for our path-less update semantics.
+This is particularly interesting for our path-less update semantics, where our semantics diverge most notably from `jq`.
 <!-- https://github.com/01mf02/jaq/pull/285 -->
 Users reported three issues caused by the update semantics described in this paper;
 these were all about the semantics of "`.. |= g`".